Pagliacii/sicp-reg-machine/README.md

 (reg <register-name>)
 ; a constant value
 (const <constant-value>)
-; a controll label
+; a control label
 (label <label-name>)
-; test a condition and jump to the controll label (test (op <operation-name>) <input_1> ... <input_n>) (branch (label <label-name>)) ; only jump if the preceded test passes ; go to label immediately
+; test a condition and jump to the control label
+(test (op <operation-name>) <input_1> ... <input_n>)
+(branch (label <label-name>)) ; only jump if the preceded test passes ; go to label immediately